Overview

 study <- BenchmarkStudy$new()

-# Download the Trio from the database using its name
+# Download an existing Trio from the submission database

 # Define the mapping function